drChungus/drchungus.github.io/_posts/2023-08-10-Hello-World.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Hello World!"
 ---

 # Welcome

 **Hello world**, this is my first Jekyll blog post.
+After many sleepless nights I found that hosting a blog is easier than I expected and the proper solution was before my eyes the whole time: GitHub!

+Let's see where this journey will take us!

-I hope you like it!
+I hope you will like it!